-Section 1-75(c)(1)(R) requires that the self-direct RPS compliance program "shall take effect in the delivery year commencing June 1, 2023." -The IPA understands this to mean that customer participation will begin as of June 1, annually, and thus that applications are required to be received across the months preceding that start date each year.
+Section 1-75(c)(1)(R) requires that the self-direct RPS compliance program "shall take effect in the delivery year commencing June 1, 2023."
+The IPA understands this to mean that customer participation will begin as of June 1, annually, and thus that applications are required to be received across the months preceding that start date each year.

-Consistent with the schedule for the initial opening of the self-direct program approved under the 2022 Long-Term Plan, the IPA proposes the following timeline for annual applications to the selfdirect program:
+Consistent with the schedule for the initial opening of the self-direct program approved under the 2022 Long-Term Plan, the IPA proposes will use the following timeline for annual applications to the self-direct program:

-- January 2024: Publication of proposed bill-crediting rate for the 2024-2025 delivery year - February 26, 2024: Publication of application forms for the 2024-25 delivery year consistent with the Commission's Order approving the 2024 Long-Term Plan - February 26, 2024-March 30, 2024: Application window 2024-25 delivery year opens - March 2024: IPA submits compliance filing for credit rate for 2024-25 delivery year - April 1-30 2024: IPA reviews applications, makes program participation determinations, and communicates determinations to both applicants and applicable electric utilities - May 31, 2024: Conclusion of 2023-24 program year
+- January 31, 2024: Publication of proposed bill-crediting rate for the 2024-2025 delivery year296 - February 26, 2024: Publication of application forms for the 2024-25 delivery year consistent with the Commission's Order approving the 2024 Long-Term Plan - February 26, 2024-March 30 April 2, 2024: Application window 2024-25 delivery year opens

-&lt;sup>284 5 ILCS 140/7(1)(g).
+295 5 ILCS 140/7(1)(g).

-Note this tentative schedule is proposed prior to the approval of this 2024 Long-Term Plan, based on the methodology approved in the 2022 Long-Term Plan.
-If the methodology changes through the ICC's Final Order approving this 2024 Long-Term Plan, the Agency will publish an updated proposed bill-crediting rate as soon as practicable.
+296 Note this tentative schedule is proposed prior to the approval of this 2024 Long Term Plan, based on the methodology approved in the 2022 Long Term Plan.
+If the methodology changes through the ICC's Final Order approving this 2024 Long Term Plan, the Agency will publish an updated proposed bill-crediting rate as soon as practicable.